amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-01/questions.md

 based on my understanding:

-first, outer loop. we loop for first iteration, start at first
+first, outer loop. we loop for first iteration. we start at first index; continues to loop until length o